pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/_index.md

 ---
-title_tag: "Pulumi Deployments"
+title_tag: "Pulumi Cloud: Pulumi Deployments"
+meta_desc: Pulumi Deployments is the fast way for individuals, teams, enterprises, and platforms to go from code to cloud.
 title: "Deployments"
-meta_desc: Pulumi Deployments is the fast way for individuals, teams, enterprises, and platforms to go from code to cloud.
+h1: "Pulumi Deployments"
 menu:
   pulumicloud:
     identifier: deployments